Omani nationality law

 Oman nationality law determines who is a citizen of Oman and who is not.
 Foreigners are rarely given citizenship.
-Like the majority of Arab countries, Oman doesn't allow dual citizenship, except by the Royal Decree of the Sultan.
+Like the majority of Arab countries, Oman does not allow dual citizenship, except by the Royal Decree of the Sultan.

 By birth

 Children born to unknown parents in Oman are Omani citizens by birth.

 By descent

-Children born to an Omani father or an Omani mother and an unknown father irrespective of the place of birth is an Omani citizen by descent.
+Children born to an Omani father or an Omani mother and an unknown father irrespective of the place of birth are Omani citizens by descent.

 Children born to an Omani mother and foreign father may be granted citizenship if they fulfill the following: